u1i/amplify-central/v7-to-amplify-central-api.md

 `python -W ignore v7-export.py`

-As a result you should now have a file `export.yaml` that looks like this:
+This should create `export.yaml` along with Swagger and YAML files for each API the tool finds in API Manager.

+For our scenario `export.yaml` will look like this:

 > apimanager: https://127.0.0.1:8075
-> -> ATM Locator: /api/portal/v1.3/discovery/swagger/api/ATM Locator
+> ....
+ATM Locator: /api/portal/v1.3/discovery/swagger/api/ATM Locator
-> -> Currency: /api/portal/v1.3/discovery/swagger/api/Currency
+> ....
+Currency: /api/portal/v1.3/discovery/swagger/api/Currency

+`swagger_Currency.json` will contain the Swagger definition as retrieved from API Manager. `export_Currency.yaml` will look like this:

+> apiVersion: v1
+proxy:
+....name: 'Currency'
+....basePath: /curr
+....policy:
+........type: pass-through
+....team:
+........name: 'Default Team'

 ## Step 2: Import into Amplify Central

-(Python script to import YAML into Amplify Central - each one imported as a Proxy - work in progress)
+(review export - modify where needed - Python script to import YAML into Amplify Central - each one imported as a Proxy - work in progress)

 ## Step 3: Verify Imported Proxies and Publish